AmariMay1213/Kudos-Board/README.md

 ### Reflection

 * Did the topics discussed in your labs prepare you to complete the assignment?
-Be specific, which features in your weekly assignment did you feel unprepared to complete?
+Be specific, which features in your weekly assignment did you feel unprepared to complete*

 We did not have labs this week, but we do think that the previous projects and labs were very helpful for this project.
 We were able to look at Flixster and Student Store to help with our CSS for the modals and utilizing an API.
 We felt a little bit unprepared to complete the connecting of the database just because it was relatively difficult to do individually, and then the complexity of working in a team for the first time also seemed like it would be a barrier.
-*

-Add your response here

 * If you had more time, what would you have done differently?
 Would you have added additional features?
 Changed the way your project responded to a particular event, etc.